1975 All-Ireland Senior Football Championship final: Pre-match

 On the train to Dublin, Kerry manager Mick O'Dwyer and his players spoke to journalists.
 Jim Farrelly quoted O'Dwyer in the Sunday Independent as advocating a marriage ban for his players.
 "Marriage puts players back in their game".
 Kerry player Jimmy Deenihan was photographed during the train trip alongside his sister Patricia and said to Farrelly: "Four of us [Kerry players] are PE teachers.
 Saying 'no' to girls and drink and high Kerry social life has been hard!".

 Match

+This year's final was played on 28 September.

 Summary

 The Kerry captain was Mickey "Ned" O'Sullivan.

-John Egan and substitute Ger O'Driscoll scored goals for a surprise win.
+John Egan and substitute Ger O'Driscoll scored goals for a win.

-Yet it was no surprise.
-The train trip (above) revealed the inaccuracy of the callow reputation in which Kerry often indulged.
-And ahead of the game Dublin were 4/5, Kerry 5/4 in the betting odds.
+The train journey described above challenged the perception that Kerry had entered the match as inexperienced.
+Before the match, Dublin were the betting favorites at 4/5, while Kerry were listed at 5/4 odds.

 This was the second of four All-Ireland SFC titles won by Kerry in the 1970s.

 Séamus McCarthy, aged 21 and later a Tipperary footballer, and his 50-year-old father Eddie McCarthy, became the first father-and-son pair to umpire at an All-Ireland final, doing so at the Hill 16 end of Croke Park.